andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/SETUP_STEPS.md

   - `tests/FAILING_TESTS_ANALYSIS.md` - Historical test analysis (all tests now pass)
   - `ARCHIVE_REVIEW.md` - Archive review document

-These files are kept for reference but are no longer needed as `init_db.py` creates the database with the current schema and all features are complete.
+These files are kept for reference but are no longer needed as the database is included with the project.
+The `init_db.py` script is available if you need to recreate the database from scratch.

 ---